 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.

 In this fatwa:

-1- Some Muslim scholars state that Muslim women are permitted to take medication to stop menses during Hajj in order for them to be able to perform all the rituals uninterrupted.
+1- Some Muslim scholars state that Muslim women are permitted to take pills to stop menses during Hajj in order for them to be able to perform all the rituals uninterrupted.

 2- The followers of this view state that the medication should be taken under the supervision of a reliable physician, and it should in no way harm the health of the woman.

-Responding to the question, the Islamic Religious Council of Singapore states the following:
+Responding to your question on using pills to stop menses during hajj, the Islamic Religious Council of Singapore states the following:

 Suppressing these hormones may lead to certain undesirable side effects such as increased weight.
 Islam discourages inflicting harm on oneself and others.

 Umrah is not wajib; if it is ordained by Allah that a woman bleeds during her Umrah, then she should accept it with an open heart.
 Allah knows what is best for His servants.
 And Allah knows what is in her heart.
 And, in sha’ Allah, she would be rewarded for her good intention.